ay-hani/mydoc/Devops_Doc/Ansible/Readme.md

 ### ansible-console
 A REPL that allows for running ad-hoc tasks against a chosen inventory from a nice shell with built-in tab completion (based on dominis’ ansible-shell).

-1. It supports several commands, and you can modify its configuration at runtime:
+It supports several commands, and you can modify its configuration at runtime:

-2. cd [pattern]: change host/group (you can use host patterns eg.: app*.dc*:!app01*)
+1. cd [pattern] : change host/group (you can use host patterns eg.: app*.dc*:!app01*)
-3. list: list available hosts in the current path
+2. list : list available hosts in the current path
-4. list groups: list groups included in the current path
+3. list groups : list groups included in the current path
-5. become: toggle the become flag
+4. become : toggle the become flag
-6. !: forces shell module instead of the ansible module (!yum update -y)
+5. ! : forces shell module instead of the ansible module (!yum update -y)
-7. verbosity [num]: set the verbosity level
+6. verbosity [num] : set the verbosity level
-8. forks [num]: set the number of forks
+7. forks [num] : set the number of forks
-9. become_user [user]: set the become_user
+8. become_user [user] : set the become_user
-10. remote_user [user]: set the remote_user
+9.  remote_user [user] : set the remote_user
-11. become_method [method]: set the privilege escalation method
+10. become_method [method] : set the privilege escalation method
-12. check [bool]: toggle check mode
+11. check [bool] : toggle check mode
-13. diff [bool]: toggle diff mode
+12. diff [bool] : toggle diff mode
-14. timeout [integer]: set the timeout of tasks in seconds (0 to disable)
+13. timeout [integer] : set the timeout of tasks in seconds (0 to disable)
-15. help [command/module]: display documentation for the command or module
+14. help [command/module] : display documentation for the command or module
-16. exit: exit ansible-console
+15. exit : exit ansible-console

 #### sample usage